 American Kidney Fund

-You can find information and resources for kidney patients by visiting our special coronavirus webpage at KidneyFund.org/coronavirus.
-We’re updating the page with important information for kidney patients and their caregivers as the coronavirus crisis continues to unfold.
+You can find information and resources for people with kidney disease by visiting our special coronavirus webpage.
+We are updating the page with important information for people with kidney disease and their caregivers as the coronavirus crisis continues to unfold.

 Center for Disease Control and Prevention (CDC)

 The CDC is the government agency tasked with studying, detecting and responding to new and emerging health threats.
 They are the resource being used by both health professionals and government officials.